mmarcon/marcon.me/src/index.md

 ---
 layout: index.html
 title: Massimiliano Marcon
-subtitle: Product-focused engineer, creative coder.
+subtitle: Product guy, creative coder.
 Makes maps and clouds.
+page: home
 ---

-I work where engineering meets product.
+I work where product meets engineering.
 I specialize in prototyping and productizing solutions that create value for users and customers.
-I currently work at [HERE](https://here.com), where I lead an engineering team that builds cloud services to make maps [smarter and more personal](http://360.here.com/2016/01/20/introducing-third-party-content-make-personal/).

-In my role I am both a technology expert as well as a product consultant. *What is the minimum we need to build to ship this product?* *With the technology stack we have, what products can we build?
-What are others doing in the same space?*.
-These are all questions I spend my time researching and answering.
+With my team, I craft IoT products at [HERE](https://here.com).

+**We transform location services into beautiful user experiences.** We are building a product that makes [future workplaces smarter and data-driven](https://360.here.com/bringing-location-technology-to-the-workplace.-call-for-early-adopters), allowing for the effective use and distribution of space, time, and resources.

-Take a look at [my CV](cv.html) if you want to read more about what I do, browse through some of my projects to see what I have been up to lately or if you are interested in how I code visit [my Github profile](https://github.com/mmarcon).
+If you want to read more about what I do, have a look at [my CV](cv.html).
+I am also pretty good at coding, you can see some of the things I have built in [my Github profile](https://github.com/mmarcon).